JASIM16027/Kubernetes-notes/Kubernetes Namespace Overview.md

 ### Change Active Namespace

-To change the active namespace for your `kubectl` context, use the following command:
+To change the active namespace for our `kubectl` context, use the following command:

 ```sh
 kubectl config set-context --current --namespace=<namespace-name>